Egyptian Premier League: Behind Closed Doors (2013–2021)

 The 2012–13 season was cancelled as a result of the 2013 Egyptian coup d'état.
 After this, the Egyptian Premier League gradually returned to power.
 Al Ahly has won most seasons since 2013, and have also won two CAF Champions Leagues.
 Zamalek has won two league titles as well.
 An attempted return of fans was cancelled when a riot at a match between Zamalek and ENPPI resulted in 19 deaths.
 Fans were finally going to be let back into stadiums when the COVID-19 pandemic began, delaying the return until 2021.

-In general, AL Ahly and Zamalek are seen as dominant forces in the league, with budgets that dwarf those of all the other clubs, and Ismaily seen as a distant third place club, occasionally challenging the big teams.
+In general, Al Ahly and Zamalek are seen as dominant forces in the league, with budgets that dwarf those of all the other clubs, and Ismaily seen as a distant third place club, occasionally challenging the big teams.
 In 2018, Al Assiouty Sport were bought by Saudi billionaire Turki Al-Sheikh and renamed Pyramids FC.
 They have since become a strong competitor in the Premier League and also the CAF Confederation Cup, replacing Ismaily as the third-strongest team in the league.

-Partial fans return (2021–Present)
+Partial fans return (since 2021)

 At the beginning of the 2021–22 season, 2000 fans were allowed in every match (1000 per team).
-The situation was getting better that in May 2022 the number increased to 5000 (2500 per team).
-The season witnessed an improvement of the Egyptian Premier League, the appearance of teams such as: Cairo's based Future FC and Alexandria's based Pharco FC made the league more challenging and entertaining.
-Zamalek defended their title after they won the 2021–22 edition of the league, while Al Ahly witnessed a mass deterioration and even finished the league in the 3rd place (behind Pyramids FC and Zamalek) to be out of the top two since 1992 when the club ended the league in the 4th place.
-Ismaily was on the verge of relegation to the second division but the club eventually managed to improve its results and finished the season in 9th place, while the newly founded Future FC finished in 5th place and managed to qualify for the CAF Confederation Cup, as it was in fourth place in most of the 2021–22 season but lost the position to Tala’ea El Geish right at the end of the season.
+The situation was getting better so in May 2022 the number increased to 5000 (2500 per team).
+The season witnessed an improvement of the Egyptian Premier League, the appearance of teams such as: Cairo-based Future FC and Alexandria-based Pharco FC made the league more challenging and entertaining.

+Zamalek defended their title after they won the 2021–22 edition of the league, while Al Ahly witnessed a mass deterioration and even finished the league in third place (behind Pyramids FC and Zamalek) to be out of the top two since 1992 when the club ended the league in the 4th place.
+Ismaily was on the verge of relegation to the second division but the club eventually managed to improve its results and finished the season in 9th place, while the newly founded Future FC finished in 5th place and managed to qualify for the CAF Confederation Cup, as it was in fourth place in most of the 2021–22 season but lost the position to Tala'ea El Gaish right at the end of the season.
 At the start of the 2022–23 season, 3000 fans per team were allowed to attend matches.

+Trophy

+The Egyptian Premier League shield was unveiled in 2023, crowning Al Ahly as its first-ever winners at the end of the 2023/24 season.
+The shield was designed and manufactured by London-based trophy designers and makers Thomas Lyte.

+The shield’s design features the wings of Maat, the goddess of truth, justice and fair play.
+The trophy includes a sundial to symbolise Egypt’s connections to cosmology, and a series of motifs inspired by ancient Egyptian art and architecture.